 Preheat the oven to 350°F (176˚C) and line a 9” bread pan with parchment paper or grease the pan.

 Heat a large skillet on medium heat and add the oil or the 2 tablespoons of vegetable broth if you don’t cook with oil.
 When the oil or broth is hot add the onions and reduce the heat to medium-low.
 Stir well.
-Add 1 tbsp Italian seasoning, and salt and pepper to taste, stir well, and cook until the onions are soft and translucent.
+Add 1 tablespoon Italian seasoning, and salt and pepper to taste, stir well, and cook until the onions are soft and translucent.
 Don’t let them brown.
 Approximately five minutes.

 Process the 1 cup of rolled oats until it turns into a course flour.
 Add to the bowl with the beans.

 Evenly spread the 1 cup of BBQ sauce on top of the loaf and bake for 1 hour and 20 minutes, or until a wooden toothpick is inserted and comes out clean.
 NOTE: If you're baking this in a convection oven, check on it at 50 minutes to see if it's done.
 Convection ovens cook faster than traditional ovens.
 Additionally, the calibration of your oven will affect the cook time.
 Please use a long wooden toothpick or even a chopstick to test the center of the loaf.